 A brief history

 Penglipuran Village is located in Kubu Village, Bangli District, Bangli Regency, Bali, Indonesia.
 It exists since the 18th century, during the period of the Bangli Kingdom.
 The name of the village is deriving from the words Pengeling or Eling means “to remember” and Pura means “ancestral land.”
-Therefore, the residents build the village spatial by remembering their ancestors land in Bayung Gede.
-In 1980, the spatial of Penglipuran Village using Tri Mandala concept which means the village’s layout divided into three sections.
+Therefore, the residents build the village spatial by remembering their ancestor’s land in Bayung Gede.
+In 1980, the space of Penglipuran Village used the Tri Mandala concept which means the village’s layout was divided into three sections.
 The village has also been a tourist attraction since 1993.

-Bali Penglipuran Village situated 700 meters above sea level and spans over 100 hectares.
+Bali Penglipuran Village is situated 700 meters above sea level and spans over 100 hectares.
 Hence you will feel a cool mountain atmosphere.
 The village itself is really beautiful with a symmetrical structure and everything is arranged neatly.
 It is basically an inside view of the way people actually live in Bali, it is a living museum.
 Everything is absolutely spotlessly clean and organized.
-And you will be welcomed by friendly residents and they are willing to show you around their compound.
-Old bricks still stand in their place, traditional kitchens are covering by soot from the billowing wood-fire hearths.
-People there selling artwork and other items of interest so you can enter each house to see closely the architecture while shopping for souvenirs.
+And you will be welcomed by friendly residents who are willing to show you around their compound.
+Old bricks still stand in their place, traditional kitchens are covered by soot from the billowing wood-fire hearths.
+People there sell artwork and other items of interest so you can enter each house to see closely the architecture while shopping for souvenirs.
 Additionally, local health drinks and coffee are cheap and delicious.